atsushieno/aap-core/docs/HACKING.md

 To enable asan in this project, there are three things to do:

+- In this module:
   - run `./setup-asan-for-debugging.sh` to copy asan runtime shared libraries from NDK.
-You might have to adjust some variables.
+You might have to adjust some variables in the script.
-- uncomment some lines in `CMakeLists.txt` (search for "AddressSanitizer" to find the corresponding lines.)
+  - In the top-level `build.gradle.kts`, change `enable_asan` value to `true`.
+It will delegate the option to cmake as well as enable the ASAN settings in the library modules as well as sample apps.
+- In the app module (e.g. `aap-juce-plugin-host/app`):
+  - Similarly to `./setup-asan-for-debugging.sh` in this repo, you will have to copy ASAN libraries and `wrap.sh` into the app module.
+For more details, see [NDK documentation](https://developer.android.com/ndk/guides/asan).
+  - Add `android { packagingOptions { jniLibs { useLegacyPackaging = true } } }` (you would most likely have to copy "part of" this script in your existing build script e.g. only within `androoid { ... }` part)
   - Add `android:extractNativeLibs='true'` on `<application>` element in `AndroidManifest.xml`

-Note that this description is not equivalent to what [NDK documentation](https://developer.android.com/ndk/guides/asan) says; its `wrap.sh` is broken and you'd stuck at unresponsive debugging.

 Note that the ASAN options are specified only for `libandroidaudioplugin.so` and `libaapbareboneplugin.so`.
 To enable ASAN in other projects and their dependencies, pass appropriate build arguments to them as well.